-The frontal USB port, located above the rotary knobs, is intended for the connection of standard USB sticks and can be used for loading or saving sequences for the arbitrary and the XY generator, as well as for recording measured data during running operation.
+The frontal USB port, located above the rotary knobs, is intended for the connection of standard USB sticks and can be used for recording measured data during running operation or to load profiles.

 USB 2.0 sticks are widely accepted.
 USB 3.0 sticks work, but not from all manufacturers.
 The stick must be FAT32 formatted and should have a maximum capacity of 32 GB.
 All supported files must be held in a designated folder in the root path of the USB drive in order to be found.
-This folder must be named HMI\FILES, such that a PC would recognize the path G:\ HMI\FILES if the drive were to be assigned the letter G.
+This folder must be named HMI_FILES, such that a PC would recognize the path G:\ HMI_FILES if the drive were to be assigned the letter G.